Sjhunt93/IAP-2019-2020/Tutorials/Part 2/13 - Constants and Algorithms II.md

 # Constants and Algorithms II

++ add more code for testing the print vector function
+  - plus steps
++ fix typos with vector[i] rather than vector.size()

 This tutorial is broken into two different parts.
 The first looks at sonstants, defines and enums.
 The second explores a few more algorithims that can be applied specifically to arrays and other data containers.

 # Part 1: Constants, defines and enums: